adempiere/adempiere-all-services/README.md

 ### Manual Execution
 Alternative to **Automatic Execution**.
 Recommendable for the first installation.
-- Create the directory where the database will be mounted:
+- Create the directory on the host where the database will be mounted:
 ```Shell
 mkdir postgresql/postgres_database
 ```
-- Create the directory where the backups will be mounted:
+- Create the directory on the host where the backups will be mounted:
 ```Shell
 mkdir postgresql/backups
 ```
 - If you're executing this project for the first time or you want to restore the database, copy a database backup (the file must be named `seed.backup`) to `adempiere-all-service/postgresql/backups`.
-Make sure it is not the compressed backup:
+Make sure it is not the compressed backup (e.g. .jar):
 ```Shell
 cp <PATH-TO-BACKUP-FILE> postgresql/backups
 ```